djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+31 Mar 2013 | Started the day finding 5 of the 48 Easter eggs.
+Then, won 3 Uno games in a row.
+Now, making commits to Git for Publishers on Gitboria.
+While eating banana chocolate chip pancakes, listening to Money Trees.
+Ya bish.

 30 Mar 2013 | That was...officially...the best day of all time.

 29 Mar 2013 | Programming.
 Writing.
 Eating bacon cheeseburgers cooked by one master cheeseburger artist.
 Dancing around to Radiohead.
 Napping with two cats.
 Tubular Friday.